-- Water backup of sewer protects your home in the event of a sewer or drain backup, which is an unfortunate but common issue faced by homeowners.
+- Water backup of sewer protects your home in case of a sewer or drain backup.

 Dwelling Insurance Coverage

-Dwelling coverage sometimes called “dwelling insurance” is the part of your home owner’s insurance policy that may help pay for the rebuilding or the repair of the physical structure of your home if it’s damaged by a covered hazard or by natural disaster.
+Dwelling coverage, sometimes called “dwelling insurance,” is part of your homeowner’s insurance policy.
+This may help pay for rebuilding or repairing your home’s physical structure if a covered hazard or natural disaster damages it.

-There are certain hazards, or perils, that are covered by most standard homeowner’s insurance policies.
-While the coverage can vary from state to state or from one geographical region to another, homeowners policies typically help cover damage from the following events:
+Specific hazards, or perils, are mostly part of standard homeowners’ insurance policies.
+While the coverage can vary from state to state or from one geographical region to another, homeowners’ policies typically help cover damage from the following events:

 - Lightning Strikes

-It doesn’t include floods, earthquakes, sewer backups, or damage that occurs from a lack of maintenance.
+It doesn’t include floods, earthquakes, sewer backups, or damage from a lack of maintenance.
 You may be able to buy additional coverage or a separate insurance policy to help cover some of these additional perils.
 For example, you may be able to add water backup coverage to your existing homeowner’s insurance policy to help cover sewer backups.
 Or, you may be able to buy flood insurance to help protect your home against flooding.
-Talk to your insurance agent to find out what options are available to you.
+Talk to your insurance agent to find out what options are available.

 Other Structure Coverage

-Your policy also includes coverage for structures that aren’t attached to your home.
-This section of your policy, known as other structure coverage, or Coverage B, is included in every standard home insurance policy and covers everything from your detached garage to the protective fence around your property.
-Homeowners’ policy coverage covers structures on the residence premises separated from the dwelling by a clear space or connected to the dwelling by a fence, utility line, or related connection.
+Your policy also includes coverage for structures not attached to your home.
+This section of your policy, other structure coverage, or Coverage B, is included in every standard home insurance policy.
+This covers everything from your detached garage to the protective fence around your property.
+Homeowners’ policy coverage covers structures on the residence premises separated by a clear space or connected to the dwelling by a fence, utility line, or related connection.
 Examples include a detached garage, tool shed, driveway, swimming pool, gazebo, or fence.
-The limit of insurance for all other structures combined is 10 percent of the dwelling limit.
+The combined insurance limit for all other structures is 10 percent of the dwelling limit.

-Like other coverage in your policy, other structures’ coverage has its limitations.
-However, you may be able to add a business or rental property endorsement to your policy to make sure you’re properly insured.
+Like other coverage in your policy, other structures’ coverage has limitations.
+However, you may be able to add a business or rental property endorsement to your policy to make sure you’re adequately insured.

 - Detached garages